paperrose/InAppStorySdkKt/docs/StoriesList.md

 `IStoriesListItem csListItemInterface` - used for full customization of list items.

+>**Attention!**
+>If this interface is specified, other parameters, affecting the appearance of the list cell, will be ignored.

 ```
     interface IStoriesListItem {
         View getView(); // here you need to pass View - the appearance of the cell